energy title

 Thursday, October 13th, 2011

 Jim Byrum, President of the Michigan Agri-Business Association, appeared in the Detroit Free Press as a guest commentator.
-He discussed the need to continue the Farm Bill Energy Title, which encourages renewable energy on farms in Michigan and elsewhere as a way to provide farmers with additional opportunities for income and which helps reduce our dependance on foreign oil.
+He discussed the need to continue the Farm Bill Energy Title, which encourages renewable energy on farms in Michigan and elsewhere as a way to provide farmers with additional opportunities for income and which helps reduce our dependence on foreign oil.

 They said: